Julia-Wagner/PipeTracker/README.md

   - [This article about reportlab](https://pythonassets.com/posts/create-pdf-documents-in-python-with-reportlab/)
 - I used [this article about custom error pages](https://dev.to/riyanagueco/creating-a-custom-error-page-on-django-3nnd) as a reference.
 - I followed [this tutorial](https://www.wplogout.com/export-database-diagrams-erd-from-django/) to export an ERD for my project.
+- The [official project description](https://pypi.org/project/qrcode/) of the package I used to create QR codes was really helpful for this feature.
+- To add a robots.txt file, I used [this article](https://adamj.eu/tech/2020/02/10/robots-txt/).

 ## **Media and Design**